supervisely-ecosystem/export-to-pascal-voc/README.md

 ## Preparation

-There are special requirements for Supervisely project, classes must have `Polygon` or `Bitmap` shape, all other shapes will be skipped.
-It means that only labeled objects with these shapes will be rendered as masks.
+There are special requirements for input Supervisely project, classes must have `Polygon`, `Bitmap` or `Rectangle` shape, all other shapes will be skipped.
+Only objects with `Polygon` and `Bitmap` shapes will be rendered as masks.

 Pascal VOC format stores all data in separate folders.
 Image classes bounding boxes and additional information are stored in `.xml` files.
 Segmentantion class and object masks are placed into `SegmentationClass` and `SegmentationObject` folders respectively. **All image Tags, except `train` and `val` will be skipped**.